 One pound of weight has sixteen ounces in it.
 If you want to know how much a sheet from a twenty-pound ream weighs, you will multiply that individual sheet weight (0.01lb) by sixteen (.01×16=.16).
 That means a single sheet would weigh 0.16 ounces.

 If you purchase copy paper often, then you know it usually comes in twenty-pound reams of paper.
 However, if you aren’t sure what type of paper you are using (but it looks like it’s standard-sized), you can most likely estimate that your paper weighs five physical pounds per every five-hundred sheets of paper.

 After you know how much each sheet of paper will weigh, you then need to take one more step.
 You’ll need to multiply that weight by the total number of paper pieces you plan to use.
 So, if you have ten sheets of paper and each piece weighs 0.16 ounces, then your total paper will weigh 1.6 ounces.
-Leaving a bit of room for the weight of your envelope, that means you’ll need a 55-cent stamp, and a 15 cent stamp, (much like we discussed earlier).
+Leaving a bit of room for the weight of your envelope, that means you’ll need two 55-cent stamps (much like we discussed earlier).

 Once you know the total weight, you can double-check and confirm the U.S. Postal Service’s chart on current rates.
-With USPS, as we mentioned earlier, you’ll be fine with one 55 cent stamp for any letter that weighs up to an ounce.
-With a 15-cent stamp, you can cover paying for your additional ounce.
-Remember, to avoid using two 55 cent stamps (when you don’t need to), the stamp price for an extra ounce is only 15 cents, not another 55.
-Keeping this fact in mind should help you save a decent amount of money in the long run.
-And who doesn’t like saving money?
+With USPS, you’ll be fine with one 55 cent stamp for any letter that weighs up to an ounce.